uncomplicate/neanderthal/articles/tutorial_native.md

 While BLAS functions are the meat of linear algebra computations, there is a bunch of other stuff that we would like to do with vectors and matrices.
-For example, we would like to see their structure, dimensions, to see specific entries, to get subvectors or submatrices, to transpose matrices, etc. Neanderthal offers time and space efficient implementations of such operations.
+For example, we would like to see their structure, dimensions, specific entries, to get subvectors or submatrices, to transpose matrices, etc. Neanderthal offers time and space efficient implementations of such operations.